Albania–Palestine relations: History

+Recognition of Palestine

 After the proclamation of the Palestinian Independence, Albania officially recognized the Palestinian State in 1988 and in 1989 the Embassy of the State of Palestine, with full diplomatic representation, was officially opened in Albania.
 With the opening of the Embassy, the relations between Albania and Palestine further enhanced by the visit of then Palestinian President Yasser Arafat at the end of 1996.

-Notwithstanding Albania's historically strong relationship with Israel, ties between the two countries have remained cordial.
+In March 1998, Prime Minister Fatos Nano visited Gaza City for a meeting with Palestinian Authority President Yasser Arafat.

 Albania was one of the 41 countries that abstained in the voting for the application of Palestine for non-member observer state of the United Nations on 29 November 2012.

 In 2015, Albania was one of the 119 UN-member countries (out of 193) that voted in favor of raising the Palestinian flag at the UN.